Having life insurance in retirement can be comforting and seem worthwhile if you don’t have a big enough nest egg to leave your family when you die.

-But since carriers invest the bulk of the paid premiums in bonds, it means that your returns will be about the same as bond returns.
+Carriers invest the bulk of the paid premiums in bonds.
+That means that your returns will be about the same as bond returns.
 Indexed universal life may not be right for you if you’re hoping for a higher return on your investment.

 Variable Interest Crediting Formula

-Your indexed universal life policy is governed by an interest crediting formula that has a participation, cap, or spread rate that the carrier can change at will.
+Your indexed universal life policy is governed by an interest crediting formula.
+This formula has a participation, cap, or spread rate that the carrier can change at will.

 Agents demonstrate indexed universal life as a retirement savings vehicle.
-They use figures based on the premiums paid for a number of years along with contract loans over the retirement period.
+They use figures based on the premiums paid for a number of years.
+In addition to contract loans over the retirement period.

-While the illustrations may show values for 20-40 years and more, keep in mind that they’re based on assumptions and not actual market values.
+The illustrations may show values for 20-40 years and more.
+But keep in mind that they’re based on assumptions and not actual market values.